kstr0k/apt-upgrade-cli/README.md

 # apt upgrade CLI

-Fixes `apt upgrade`'s refusal to take a list of packages as arguments.
-With no package arguments, brings up a dialog CLI to select from upgradable packages (none selected by default, or --all).
+Workaround for `apt upgrade`'s refusal to take a list of packages as arguments.
+Manually-installed status (`apt-mark`) is never affected, so packages remain autoremovable if they were so before.
+With no package arguments, brings up a dialog CLI to select from upgradable packages (none marked by default, or all with --all).
 Also see `--help`.